Covid 19 Delta outbreak: 103 new cases, high-risk exposure event at Auckland CBD store - NZ Herald

 There is also a new case in Canterbury, which will be officially added to the case numbers tomorrow.

-One new case reported in Rotorua today is linked to a previously reported case.
+The new case in Rotorua is linked to a previously reported case.
+They are isolating in managed accommodation with public health oversight.

 On a downward trend